How Are You Smart?

 It can be argued that MI theory now has growing acceptance because it mixes well with the current self-esteem movement.
 If Ann doesn’t do very well in algebra but can play the piano beautifully, she is as intelligent as Mary who gets straight A's in math.
 The theory may seem to support the egalitarian view that no one is superior to anyone else in terms of being smarter…just different.
 Implementation of the theory may require much time and be expensive.
 For instance, a typical project to teach about the ocean might ask the learner to write about sea life (linguistic intelligence), draw a sea creature (spatial intelligence), role play a sea creature (bodily-kinesthetic intelligence), use a Venn diagram to compare and contrast ships (logical intelligence), produce sounds by tapping glasses containing different amounts of water (musical), or work with a group to design a ship (interpersonal intelligence).
 One of the difficulties with accepting the theory of multiple intelligences is that each type of intelligence may be difficult to assess one way or the other and some specific types of intelligence, such as experiential, existential, intuitive or emotional are hard to measure.

 Dr. Robert (Bob) Wright is CEO of the Wright Graduate University and a leader in articulating the importance of transformational leadership and coaching.
-He is a primary proponent of positive psychology and Dr. Judith Wright., Chief Academic Officer of the university has globalized the position that positive thinking can help overcome soft addictions and is a blueprint to achieve personal transformation(Wright, 2013).
-They are leading proponants of the importance of searching for, "How are you smart.?
+He is a primary proponent of positive psychology and Dr. Judith Wright., Chief Academic Officer of the university, has globalized the position that positive thinking can help overcome soft addictions and is a blueprint to achieve personal transformation(Wright, 2013).
+They are leading proponents of the importance of searching for, "How are you smart?"

 What needs to change and what needs to remain the same?

-Contributors: Thanks to Dr. Toni Luskin, and Ms. Andrea Rambo for their help in preparing and posting this article.
+Contributors: Thanks to Dr. Toni Luskin, and Ms. Andrea Rambo for their help in preparing and posting this post.